Scrin/HomeMCU/README.md

   - `bool enabled` whether this sensor is enabled and setup has finished
   - `setup()` which will check the passed config and either configure the physical sensor and at the end flip the `enabled` boolean to true or, call `unpublishHomeassistant()`
   - `loop()` which will do whatever operations are required for the sensor.
 This is called rapidly since some sensors have their own timing constraints so each handler should have its own throttle implementation to adjust the interval of measurements.
 When updating measurements, the loop function should first publish the state data and then call `publishHomeassistant()`
+  - `stop()` optionally, which will do any "controlled stopping", such as writing the current bsec state to EEPROM for BME680
+  - `command()` optionally, which will handle any sensor specific commands, such as "mhz19 calibrate" would call "calibrate" command for the MH-Z19 handler
   - `publishHomeassistant()` which will publish the MQTT discovery topics for the data
   - `unpublishHomeassistant()` which will publish an empty message for the same topics as publish, this is used to remove entities from HA when they are removed from the HomeMCU config
 - Each sensor should use its own MQTT topic to prevent collisions: